DMiqava/Quiz3-4/README.md

-Certainly!
-Below is an example of a GitHub README file that describes the project, its purpose, and how it works.
-This example assumes a hypothetical project related to analyzing earthquake data using Python and pandas.

----

 # Earthquake Data Analysis

 This project analyzes earthquake data using Python and pandas.
 It includes various data processing tasks such as data cleaning, exploration, and visualization.